JannekGundlach/PROVER-M/README.md

 * GNU GPL License

-PROVER-M has been developed in MATLAB and is provided via the Application Compiler provided by MATLABÂ®. Â© 1984 - 2022a The MathWorks, Inc.
+PROVER-M has been developed in MATLAB and is provided via the Application Compiler provided by MATLAB®. © 1984 - 2022a The MathWorks, Inc.

 ### More information